CNS-OIST/NeuroMaC/doc/source/example_random_walk.rst

 *Not truly a random walk.* Rather, several branches grow from the soma, \
 start of straight before orientating themselves randomly. \
-Consequently, the branching do not grow for long as they will inevitably \
+Consequently, the branches do not grow for long as they will inevitably \
 bump into one another.
 The resultant structural overlaps are detected \
 by NeuroMac and cause the branches to terminate.